ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 ### Code template to add

-If you want to help us to list your project on the hackathon, you can paste your `PROJECT TITLE` and `PROJECT DESCRIPTION` and the `ISSUE_NUMBER`of your project in the snippet of code below.
+If you want to help us list your project on the hackathon website, you can paste your `PROJECT TITLE` and `PROJECT DESCRIPTION` and the `ISSUE_NUMBER`of your project in the snippet of code below.
 You can also provide an image for your project.

 If you want you can then open a pull-request to add this code in the `_config.yml` file (section: `# Hackathon About Block` ; line 262).
 If you no idea how to do this, don't worry: we are here to help.
 If you want to add an image to illustrate your project it should go in the `img/hackathon` folder.